it185341/Java-Programming-Exercises/Lab 9: Generalization , Polymorphism /README.md

 Store phone numbers as String.
 Store the total seconds of calls made to landlines and to mobiles as integers.
 All phones have a number, so this attribute should belong to the Tilefono class.

-The Tilefono class is not instantiated directly, so it should be declared abstract.
+The Phone class is not instantiated directly, so it should be declared abstract.
 The methods dial and cost should be declared abstract if they are implemented differently in each subclass.

-The call cost values can be stored in an array in the Tilefono class.
+The call cost values can be stored in an array in the Phone class.